hotwired/turbo-site/docs/handbook/04_streams.md

       https://example.com/.well-known/mercure

 `topic` must be the same topic you subscribed in JavaScript, and `data` contains the Turbo Streams message.
+It's also possible to use [the other features supported by Mercure](https://mercure.rocks/spec#publication), including broadcasting private updates to authorized subscribers.

 Most Mercure *hubs* require the subscriber to be [authorized](https://mercure.rocks/spec#authorization).
 Refer to the documentation of your hub to learn how to generate a proper JSON Web Token.